 Why do this problem?

-Draw the children back together and spend some time discussing the way that they started and what strategies they used.
+Having had more time to work further on the challenge, the plenary could focus on the problem-solving skills they used to solve it.
 Most children will use trial and improvement and may strike lucky quite quickly.
-Listen for statements which give an indication that some logical thinking is going on - perhaps in terms of the biggest number a side could add to, or the smallest, or some acknowledgement of the
+Listen for statements which give an indication that some logical thinking is going on - perhaps in terms of the biggest number a side could add to, or the smallest, or some

 How many dots are there altogether?